Aashishsharma/Learnings/Javascript/Javascript.md

 ## Javascript
 Javascript is
 1. Dynamically typed: same variable can be assigned to multiple datatypes
-2. Interpreted: It is an interpreted language.
-Instructions are executed directly.
-3. Object-oriented: It is an object-oriented language.
+2. Object-oriented: It is an object-oriented language.
-4. Scripting Language: is a programming language for a special run-time environment (in case of JS it is the browser) that automates the execution of tasks
+3. Scripting Language: is a programming language for a special run-time environment (in case of JS it is the browser) that automates the execution of tasks

+**compiled or interpreted**
+**more of a Compiled language:** - proof
+1. compilers use parsers, JS code is also parsed, that's why hoisting works.
+If it was not parsed, then how can we call before it's definition (hositing)
+2. declaring 2 let variables with same name gives error immediately, if it was interpreted, then error would have thorwn at the line where the second let was declared
+3. It uses JIT compilers where only the part of code is compiled.
+If else block is not executed, it is not compiled

 ## Index
 1. Event Loop - (4)